 “Don’t use that name out loud,” Lance warned her.
 “He has good ears.”

-She looked at him, dropped her eyes to the fire, and then looked back.
+She dropped her eyes to the fire, then raised them again.
 Lance Ashcroft had some very strange areas of knowledge.
-That was for sure.
 Scarlet was no fool.
 She knew that some of Lance’s statements were meant to cast doubt on Philip.
-To be fair, they had landed a little bit.
+To be fair, they had landed a little.
 But some of the things he said made her wonder about him as well.

 Or maybe it was the way he said it, or perhaps his mannerisms alone.
-When he was paying attention, he was a perfect gentleman, erect posture, proper.
-But she had watched him for the bettet part of four days now, since Benedict’s death, and there were just times that he seemed to not be there.
+When he was paying attention, he was a perfect gentleman—erect posture, proper.
+But she had watched him for the better part of four days now, since Benedict’s death, and there were just times that he seemed to not be there.
 Hollow, almost.
 Maybe it was just a brooding nature, but it unnerved her.

 She flipped the birds in the pan.
 The grouse was nearly done.